DefinitelyNotACactus/IntroComputacaoGrafica/README.md

 }
 ```

-Now we can handle the (b) situation seen before, but there's still one case which the line wouldn't draw that is when dy is greater than dx.
-For this all we have to do is switch the decrement/increment X to Y and vice versa, and the condinitionals as well.
+Now we can handle the (b) situation seen before and negative slopes within the [-1, 0] range, but there's still one case which the line wouldn't draw that is when dy is greater than dx.
+For this all we have to do is switch the decrement/increment X to Y and vice versa (and the conditionals).
 So this is how our code ended:
 ```C++
 void DrawLine(Pixel *pxli, Pixel *pxlf){
     int d, incr_e, incr_ne, dx, dy;